South Sinai Governorate: Municipal divisions

-The governorate is divided into the following municipal divisions for administrative purposes with a total estimated population as of July 2017 of 102,507.
+The governorate is divided into the following municipal divisions for administrative purposes with a total estimated population as of January 2023 of 117,113.

 Tourism

-The governorate is an attractive destination for tourism due to its amazing and fascinating nature scenes, however it has several terrorist attacks.
+The governorate is an attractive destination for tourism due to its amazing and fascinating nature scenes; however, it has been the site of several terrorist attacks.
 In 1985, a mass murder occurred in the Ras Burqa resort and killed 8 people (7 Israeli tourists and 1 Egyptian policeman).
 The 2004 Sinai bombings that targeted tourist hotels in and around Nuweiba killed 34 people and wounded over 170.
 In 2005, Sharm El Sheikh was hit by a terrorist attack.
 88 people were killed, the majority of them Egyptians, and over 200 were wounded, at that time making it the deadliest terrorist action in the country's history (exceeding the Luxor massacre of 1997, which killed 62 people).
 2006 saw the Dahab bombings, which killed 23 people and wounded 80.

-The Sinai insurgency, although happening mainly in the neighboring North Sinai Governorate, has occasionally spilled over to South Sinai.
+The Sinai insurgency, although happening mainly in the neighboring North Sinai Governorate, occasionally spilled over to South Sinai.
 In February 2014, a tourist bus was attacked in Taba.
 The perpetrators killed the Egyptian bus driver and three South Korean tourists.

-After 2014, The Egyptian government and the Egyptian army took firm actions to eliminate terrorism, and now the city is quite safe.
+After 2014, The Egyptian government and the Egyptian army took firm actions to eliminate terrorism, and city is now safe.

 Demographics

-According to population estimates, in 2015 the majority of residents in the governorate lived in urban areas, with an urbanization rate of 51.1%.
-Out of an estimated 167,426 people residing in the governorate, 85,502 people lived in urban areas as opposed to only 81,924 in rural areas.
+According to population estimates, in 2024 the majority of residents in the governorate lived in urban areas, with an urbanization rate of 51.1%.
+Out of an estimated 117,113 people residing in the governorate, 59,845 people lived in urban areas as opposed to only 57,268 in rural areas.
 The Bedouin inhabit the Mount Sinai area.
 Due to poor accessibility, at times the orchards in the mountains have served to hide narcotics smugglers in the region.